ItachiPM/TestGenerator-back/README.md

 ## Setup
 create data base:
-use file clonedb
+use file database.sql

-look to file sensitiveDataTemplate and create .env file base on it.
+create file configData.ts in folder ConfigData based on configDataTemplate.ts to configure database, session and cors data

 I recommend open this app in http://localhost:3001 to be compatible with the frontend.